johnloy/js-error-handling-book/src/preface.md

 # Preface

 The web is an exceptionally hostile platform for software, JavaScript software to be precise, as for better or worse JavaScript is the primary programming language of the web.
-There exist more ways non-trivial JavaScript web apps could potentially fail than can practically be anticipated, thanks to their runtime environment and logic being fragmented across and dependent upon so many different flavors and versions of operating systems, browsers, servers, networks, hardware, worker tasks, files of code, and APIs “front” end and “back” end.
+There likely exist more ways non-trivial JavaScript web apps could potentially fail than can be practically anticipated, thanks to the runtime environment and logic being fragmented across and dependent upon so many different flavors and versions of operating systems, browsers, servers, networks, hardware, worker tasks, files of code, and APIs “front” end and “back” end.

-The situation resembles a game of telephone played by hundreds of participants speaking a variety of languages, communicating through filters and biases coloring what they hear, and who occasionally fall asleep or jump the gun mid-game.
+The situation resembles a game of telephone played by hundreds of participants speaking a variety of languages and dialects, communicating through filters and biases coloring what they hear, and who occasionally fall asleep or jump the gun mid-game.

-In other words, it’s not a question of if order and predictability will break down, but of when and how, and how badly.
+In other words, it’s not a question of if a break down will occur, but of when and how, and how badly.

-Yet, in the face of such nebulous inevitable catastrophe, failure needs to be anticipated and “handled” (whatever that means) if there’s reputation, money, public safety, or the threat of legal jeopardy riding on the success of a web app.
+Still, in the face of such vague inevitable catastrophe, failure needs to be anticipated and “handled” (whatever that means) if there’s reputation, money, public safety, or the threat of legal jeopardy riding on the success of a web app.

 Right?

 That’s why, naturally, robust error handling and defensive coding are enduring hot topics in the JavaScript web app development community, why these practices are so widely understood and pursued, and why there’s so much thought and technical innovation applied to them.

-That last sentence was facetious, in case it wasn’t obvious.
+Not so much.

 Run a few quick web searches, on Google, Bing, StackOverflow, etc. and you’ll discover an unfortunate state of affairs.